istio/istio.io/content/blog/2018/egress-mongo/index.md

 Note that you see a one-star rating for both displayed reviews, as expected.
 You set the ratings to be one star to provide you with a visual clue that your external database is indeed being used.

-### Cleanup of the egress configuration for TCP
+#### Cleanup of the egress configuration for TCP without a gateway

 {{< text bash >}}
 $ kubectl delete serviceentry mongo
 {{< /text >}}

-## Directing TCP Egress traffic through the egress gateway
+### Direct TCP Egress traffic through the egress gateway

 1. Create a `ServiceEntry` for the MongoDB service, this time with `resolution` `DNS`.
 Specifying the resolution as `DNS` instructs the egress gateway to perform a DNS query to get the IP address of the MongoDB host.
 Note that the